bmc921/ResBaz-Introduction-to-GEE/Resources/Session_3.md

 Map.addLayer(trainingData)
 ```

 You'll notice that this is a Feature Collection containing point features.
-By looking at the metadata printed to the console there are 180 features which contain 2 properties ```ClassID``` and ```ClassNAME``` where classID is a number and className is the name of the landcover type associated with the classID.
+By looking at the metadata printed to the console there are 180 features which contain 2 properties ```ClassID``` and ```ClassNAME``` where classID is an integer and className is the name of the landcover type associated with the classID.

 <br />